 Would the group prefer that the information be revealed after the public voted and could not then change their votes?

 Apparently they would prefer that such truths never be revealed, but if truth was to be revealed, then apparently it’s better if the voting public is not fully informed before casting its votes.
 Of course, this greatly depends on which side benefits from the revelations and which side is harmed.
 Four years earlier, during the 2012 presidential campaign, a secretly recorded video of the opposing candidate making an impromptu comment in private surfaced that appeared to show him writing off 47% of voters who believe they are entitled to dependency on government without even paying income taxes.
 That video, also appearing to provide evidence of hypocrisy, of disdain for voters, was used by the group working to win that election for this same political party to negatively tarnish the opposing candidate shortly before that election.
-And a partisan “news” organization lost no sleep over digging up an old surreptitiously recorded video containing embarrassing comments by the losing candidate’s political opponent and passing it to a second “news” organization for release to the public on the eve of this election with the deliberate intent of damaging the winning candidate’s chances.
+And a partisan “news” organization lost no sleep over digging up an old surreptitiously recorded video containing embarrassing comments by the losing candidate’s political opponent and passing it to a second “news” organization for release to the public on the eve of this election, with the deliberate intent of damaging the winning candidate’s chances.
 Such actions are undeniably attempts to “interfere in an American election.”
 So it isn’t as if this group and its partisan groups had no prior experience with revelations of “inconvenient truths” in the late days of an intense political campaign.
+“It’s ok if I do it, but it is NOT ok if YOU do it.”

 On the positive side, releasing the documents to the public all at once meant that it was a “one-and-done” act which precluded any future use of the information.
 If the communications, which were authentic, were stolen by a state player, that player could have held them for future use if the candidate had won the election, to use as a type of strategic blackmail leverage in order to extract concessions from the US government.
 If the communications were embarrassing before the election, they would have been even more embarrassing if their candidate had won the election, as almost universally expected, “under false pretenses.”
 (This would have been the probable choice if the hacking had been done by an enemy state.)